 Take note that this scheme is only recommended for use with musical instrument amplifiers with high input impedance >100kΩ (e.g guitar amplifiers).

 Note on mixing: Typically, each output can passively mix 2-3 inputs.
-It is not advisable, to have more than 2-3 inputs summed for each mixed output, but be aware that with this simple passive mixing scheme, each additional input will attenuate the signal by the number of channels added and so you will have to add some gain, which will also increase the noise.
-Also, take note that you will introduce cross-talk with such a passive mixing scheme and is therefore not possible to have both mixed and individual outputs at the same time.
+It is not advisable to have more than 3 inputs summed together, but 4 inputs might be the maximum, if you really need to.
+Please be aware that with this simple passive mixing scheme, each additional input will attenuate the signal by the number of channels added and so you might have to add some gain to compensate for the signal loss, but adding gain will also increase the noise.
+Also, take note that you will introduce cross-talk with such a passive mixing scheme, and it is therefore not possible to have both mixed and individual outputs at the same time.
 For that matter, it is better to use an active mixer (as opposed to passive).
-But please keep in mind that the Nu pickups are designed for multichannel processing.
 For high-gain applications, mixing the outputs before high gain stages is not advisable.
-It is better to use a mono pickup if you intend to simply have a mono mix anyway.
+It is better to use a mono pickup if you simply intend to have a mono mix anyway.
 If you really must mix the outputs before high gain stages, it is essential to incorporate a noise gate or downward expander per channel before mixing the outputs.

 Tip: You can directly tie the outputs of one or more Nu capsules to the output of traditional monophonic active pickups such as the EMG-81.
 Active pickups already have passive mixing resistors (typically 10kΩ).
 You can passively mix the Nu capsules output by adding 10kΩ summing resistors to each Nu output and tying the ends to the output of the monophonic active pickup.
 Adjust the individual resistor values to balance the mix.

 Tip: You can adjust the individual capsule levels by choosing suitable mixing resistors.
 Lower values give stringer outputs.
 The minimum is around 1kΩ.
 You can use trimmer resistors for ease of adjustment.